-Lord Ganesh Statues: All You Need to Know
+All You Need to Know About Lord Ganesh Statues

 lord-ganesha-idols

 Ganesh Chaturthi is one of the grandest celebrations in India.
-Every year, the 10-day festival is celebrated with pomp & splendor, as devotees decorate their homes, welcome statues of Ganesha and immerse themselves in prayer and devotion.
-This Vinayaka Chavithi festival falls in 2023 to let you mingle with neighbors and family members to offer prayers.
+Every year, the 10-day festival is celebrated with pomp & splendor, as devotees decorate their homes, welcome statues of Ganesha, and immerse themselves in prayer and devotion.
+This year, Ganesh Chaturthi will be celebrated on August 27th, during the Shukla Paksha Chaturthi of Bhadrapada month.
+The festival will last 10-11 days, concluding with Ganesh Visarjan on September 6th.

 But let’s talk more about the Ganesha statues themselves.
 Did you know that each statue has numerous symbolisms?
 For example, do you know what his trunk symbolizes when it’s on the right side, and what it means when it’s to the left?
 Did you know that even though the statues all look the same, there are subtle differences that mean different things?
-If you didn’t, then you’re at the right place.
-Here’s a comprehensive guide to everything you need to know before purchasing a Ganesha statue.
+If you didn’t, then this blog has everything you need to know before purchasing a Ganesha statue.

-Let’s start by looking at the history of Lord Ganesha, and how Ganesh Chaturthi came into being.
-This will help you better understandwhy people feel the need to buy these statues.
+Let’s start by looking at the history of Lord Ganesha and how Ganesh Chaturthi came into being.
+This will help you better understand the festival and pick the right statue for your ritual.

 Who Is Ganesh?